Control 1.4: Semantic Index Governance and Scope Control

 Based on the mapping above, implement appropriate scope controls:

-- For sites with sensitive content not yet remediated: Apply RSS exclusion or RCD
+- For sites with sensitive content not yet remediated: Use RSS allow-list scoping (Control 1.3) to exclude from Copilot grounding, or apply RCD to exclude specific sites

 - For workloads with regulated data: Ensure DLP policies and sensitivity labels are in place